 Timeline

 An indicative timeline for the development of the Gender Guidelines is provided below.
-Please note these timelines are dependent on the evidence review process and the availability of the committee to meet.
-Updates will be provided as the project progresses.
+Please note these timelines are dependent on the evidence review process and the availability of the committee to meet and, as such, are subject to change.
+NHMRC’s priority is to ensure the advice is evidence-based and developed in accordance with best-practice guideline methodologies.
+Updates will continue to be provided on this webpage as the project progresses.

 Timeline for the development of the guidelines